Select a theme or department below to find the answers to our most frequently asked questions across campus.

 A: If you are a late arrival, you will be able to pick up your key from security.
-If you have had a new key made, you will receive an email from Residence Life to pick up your key from the Division of Student Affairs.
+If you have had a new key made, you will receive an email from Residence Life to pick up your key from the Office of Student Services.

-Q: Who do I contact to talk about living in Abare or FEC next year?
+Q: Who do I go to talk about living in Abare or FEC next year?

 A: Please reach out to Ms. Chapman at email@example.com.